jbadelson/covid_la/README.md

 I don't know if anyone is still using the data contained in this repository.
 If you are, please get in touch with me at jadelson@theadvocate.com to ensure that I do not make any changes that will cause problems for your application.

 At this point I intend to update the scripts and data on Sunday, March 21, 2021.
+I will continue updating in the current formats until then.

 ## Old description